Comprehensive Analysis and Powerful Statistics, Simplified

 Organize Your Data Effectively

-Unlike spreadsheets or other scientific graphing programs, Prism has eight different types of data tables specifically formatted for the analyses you want to run.
+Prism is specifically formatted for the analyses you want to run, including analysis of quantitative and categorical data.
 This makes it easier to enter data correctly, choose suitable analyses, and create stunning graphs.Start a Free Trial

 Perform The Right Analysis

 Avoid statistical jargon.
-In clear language, Prism presents an extensive library of analyses from common to highly specific—nonlinear regression, t tests, nonparametric comparisons, one-, two- and three-way ANOVA, analysis of contingency tables, survival analysis, and much more.
+In clear language, Prism presents an extensive library of analyses from common to highly specific— t tests, one-, two- and three-way ANOVA, linear and nonlinear regression, dose-response curves, binary logistic regression, survival analysis, principal component analysis, and much more.
 Each analysis has a checklist to help you understand the required statistical assumptions and confirm you have selected an appropriate test.Start a Free Trial

 Get Actionable Help As You Go